 - No unlimited data plan

-That being said, there is also another BYOP option for phones, though it seems to be limited to 4G Verizon phones.
+That being said, there is also another BYOP option for mobile devices, though it seems to be limited to 4G Verizon phones.
 You can always purchase a 4G SIM Activation Kit, which can be activated without an annual contract.
 Attached to the kit is a $45 monthly plan featuring unlimited talk and text, as well as 2GB of data, which carries over for 90 days.
 However, not all phones seem to be compatible with the kit and plan combo.
 Not listed on the compatibility list are devices like the Samsung Galaxy Note 5, the iPhone 7, and the Google Pixel.

 |Talk & Text||Unlimited|